PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 ### Results

 This script generates the plots shown in figures 6 and 7 of [\[1\]](https://doi.org/10.1145/3369412.3395059) (except for figure _7(d)_) using images manipulated as explained in the same paper.
-It can be used to either analyze images in a given directory and save the results (as CSV files and PNG images), or to create the plots from existing CSV files.
+It can be used to either analyze images in a given directory and save the results (as CSV files and PNG images, respectively in a `results` and `plots` subfolder), or to create the plots from existing CSV files.

 In order to analyze all images and generate results, the script can be run with: